 The answers came quickly: more time with my daughter and son, volunteering for the Disability Foundation, and advancing a writing project for my coaching practice.
 Plus I would save a lot of time and money that I would have spent planning for the trip and on equipment.

 In my head, the list of positives was growing and I was able to feel some gratitude for the things I would be able to do due to the trip cancellation.

 The Superpower of Your StrengthsFinder Talent of Connectedness

 People who are naturally talented with the CliftonStrengths talent theme of Connectedness tend to believe that what happens in our lives happens for a reason.
 When we reflect on the “why?” behind a particular occurence, the “reasons” come to us as connections between people, places, and events.

-Connectedness is not a blasé state of denial about the agency I have in my life, nor is it a zen-like acceptance about everything that occurs, but a genuine belief in the interconnections between all things.
-I do not use it as an excuse to sit back and accept oppression or injustices and, in fact because I (like others with high Connectedness) see the unity between things, I am drawn to causes and initiatives where I believe I am making a positive contribution to my community and planet.
+Connectedness is not a blasé state of denial about the agency I have in my life, nor is it a zen-like acceptance of everything that occurs but a genuine belief in the interconnections between all things.
+I do not use it as an excuse to sit back and accept oppression or injustices.
+In fact, because I (like others with high Connectedness) see the unity between things, I am drawn to causes and initiatives where I believe I am making a positive contribution to my community and planet.

 Here are three ideas for ways you can invest in your Connectedness talent within the context of your career:

 - Build connections between colleagues.
 In many organizations, silos exist between teams and/or members of a given team.
 Individuals may not know each other well and may not have strong social relationships at work, which can impede both their wellbeing and productivity.
 Or, they may have only faint understanding of what one another does and, as a result, may be missing out on the opportunity to collaborate meaningfully on work projects.Those who lead with Connectedness tend to easily see points of connection (surprise, surprise) between people, places, and things.
 As such, we are good at helping build bridges between our colleagues.